-46. Auscultate the heart in five locations in a systematic way.
+- 46. Auscultate the heart in five locations in a systematic way.
+(Using the Bell) - a.

-Using the Bell)

-- a.
 Include the apex, lower left sternal border, epigastrium, and the second right (aortic) and the left (pulmonic) intercostal spaces. - b.
 Give special attention to the intensity of S1 at the apex and to the intensity of P2 and splitting of S2 in the left second intercostal space. - c.
 Identify any extra sounds and murmurs in systole or diastole.
 Note location, timing (systole or diastole), pitch, quality, radiation or transmission, and intensity (grade).

-Murmurs should be graded as follows:

-Grade Description

-- 7. Very faint, heard only after listener has "tuned in"; may not be heard in all positions - 8.
-Quiet, but heard immediately after placing the stethoscope on the chest - 9.
-Moderately loud - 10.
-Loud - 11.
-Very loud.
-May be heard when the stethoscope is partly off the chest - 12.
-May be heard when stethoscope entirely off the chest

-Thrills are associated with murmurs graded IV-VI.

-PLACE PATIENT IN SUPINE POSITION (Pull out exam table shelf for patient' legs.
-Drape sheet across patient's lower abdomen.)

-- 47. Inspect the abdomen.
+Murmurs should be graded using the same Grade Description as in step 45. - 47.
+Inspect the abdomen.
 Patient should be lying flat with arms at sides and relaxed. - a.
 Note contour of abdomen, e.g., scaphoid, flat, rounded, protuberant. - b.
 Note any scars, striae, dilated veins, rashes, or skin lesions. - c.
 Note the umbilicus, contour, location, signs of hernia. - d.
 Observe for rising pulsations or peristalsis. - 48.
 Auscultate the abdomen in all four quadrants.
 Note presence or absence of normal bowel sounds and vascular bruits. - 49.
 Palpate abdomen superficially.
-In systematic manner, lightly palpate all four quadrants, noting presence or absence of tenderness, rigidity, guarding, or masses. - 50.
-Palpate abdomen deeply.
+In systematic manner, lightly palpate all four quadrants, noting presence or absence of tenderness, rigidity, guarding, or masses.

+50. Palpate abdomen deeply.
 The two-handed method may be used.
-Note any masses as to location, size, shape, consistency, tenderness, pulsation (transmitted, non-transmitted), and mobility. - 51.
-Palpate for liver - a.
+Note any masses as to location, size, shape, consistency, tenderness, pulsation (transmitted, non-transmitted), and mobility.

+51. Palpate for liver

 Place right hand on patient's abdomen below the level of the umbilicus and lateral and parallel to the rectus muscle.
 While gently pressing in and up, ask the patient to take a deep breath.
 If you don't palpate the liver edge as it comes downward to meet your fingertips at the level of the umbilicus, reposition your right hand closer to the rib cage and ask the patient to take another deep breath.
 You may need to repeat this maneuver several times until your hand is at the margin of the rib cage in order to feel the liver edge descend.
 When you palpate the liver edge, note its location, surface (nodular, smooth), consistency, and the presence or absence of tenderness.
-(A liver edge might not be palpable in a normal patient.) - 52.
-Palpate for spleen - a.
+(A liver edge might not be palpable in a normal patient.)

+52. Palpate for spleen

 Place your left hand over and behind the patient's left lower left rib cage and pull upward and toward you.
 Then place your right hand below the level of the umbilicus and lateral and parallel to the rectus muscle.
 Again, ask the patient to take a deep breath.
 Try to palpate the tip of the spleen as it comes down to meet your fingertips.
 (Just as in palpating for the liver edge, you may need to reposition your right hand several times and ask the patient to take a deep breath as you move closer to the margin of the rib cage.)
-If the spleen tip is palpable, it probably is enlarged. - 53.
-Percuss liver span. - a.
+If the spleen tip is palpable, it probably is enlarged.

+53. Percuss liver span.

+- a.
 Identify liver size by percussion.
-In the right midclavicular line, starting at a level below the umbilicus, lightly percuss upward toward the liver.
+In the right midclavicular line, starting at a level below the umbilicus, lightly percuss upward toward the liver. - b.

-- b.
 Identify the lower border of liver dullness. - c.
 Identify the upper border of liver dullness in the midclavicular line by lightly percussing from lung resonance down toward liver dullness.